 This project studies applications of discrete mathematics in computer science.
 The topics include combinatorics, counting, coding theory, game theory, learning theory and routing.

 This project focuses on complexity theory.
-Among its interests are: reductions; resources and models; robustness; and the power of heuristic algorithms.
+Among its interests are: reductions; resources and models; robustness; structure in complexity theory, and the power of heuristic algorithms.

 This project studies complexity-theoretic and algorithmic aspects of political science and economics—in particular, of voting theory and game theory.
 Our work ranges from experimental study of Congressional apportionment to theoretical studies of voting systems and cooperative game theory.
 We are particularly interested in the ways in which complexity can serve as a tool to protect elections from attacks.